vxbinaca/archive-env-NG/FAQ.md

 __Who are you?__

-My name Paul Henning, I'm volunteer/amateur archvist with Biblotheca Anonoma (BibAnon) who posts his work primarly to the Internet Archive.
+My name Paul, I'm volunteer/amateur archivist with Biblotheca Anonoma (BibAnon) who posts his work primarly to the Internet Archive.

-I'm not a trained archivist and do not have a degree and library sciences nor can I program.
+I'm not a college trained archivist and do not have a degree and library sciences nor can I program.
 I'm literally just some guy.
 My background is in IT and and skilled trades.
-BibAnon normally focuses on image board culture (4chan/2channel) however I happen to excel at automatic video preservation.
+BibAnon normally focuses on image board culture (4chan/2channel) however I happen to excel at automatic video preservation and was given access to code repositories and infrastructure to do my task when I showd initiative.

 __Why do you save videos__